51.0 MB (4.1 MB compressed)

 41.4 x 31.0 cm ⏐ 16.3 x 12.2 in (300dpi)

 DAVID SCHARF / SCIENCE PHOTO LIBRARY DAVID SCHARF / SCIENCE PHOTO LIBRARY

 MEMS neural interface chip.
-Coloured scanning electron micrograph of a concave electrode array from a MEMS (microelectromechanical systems) neural interface device.
+Coloured scanning electron micrograph of an electrode array from a MEMS (microelectromechanical systems) neural interface device.
 MEMS devices are constructed on a microscopic scale using technologies such as wet and dry etching and thin film deposition.
 Applications include sensors and optical displays.
 Materials used to construct MEMS devices include silicon and polymers such as plastics.
 This device is designed to connect to the brain to allow direct electrical communication with the brain's neurons.
-Magnification: x53, when printed 10 centimetres wide.
+It was fabricated from single crystal silicon by electro-discharge machining.
+Magnification: x30, when printed 10 centimetres wide.

 Model release not required.
 Property release not required.